Medical Director

 Devoting his/her best ability to the proper management of the program

-Providing overall medical direction to the program including supervision of all hospice physician employees and contract hospice physicians
+Providing overall medical direction to the program, including supervision of all hospice physician employees and contract hospice physicians

 Assuring that the established policies, bylaws, rules, and regulations of the organization are followed in the program